Bearathon Course Information

 Course Restrictions

-- Dogs are not allowed on the half marathon course.
+- Dogs are not allowed on the half marathon or 6K course because the race concludes on the McLane Stadium field, which prohibits animals.

 - Dogs are not allowed on the field of McLane Stadium.

 - Runners are not permitted to receive mechanized support in reaching the finish line, such as that provided by a vehicle, a golf cart, a scooter, or a bicycle.
-Runners must reach the finish line entirely under their own power.
+Runners must reach the finish line entirely under their own power without assistance.

 - Race organizers are permitted to decide if something is allowable or not.